Frequently Asked Questions.

 What ages do you teach?

 We welcome students ages 3 through adult.
-Whether you're a young beginner, a returning hobbyist, or preparing for auditions, we’ll meet you where you are.
+Whether you are a complete beginner, a returning hobbyist, or preparing for auditions or exams, we meet students where they are.

 What types of lessons do you offer?